Certified Audit of Circulations Plans Merger with Alliance for Audited Media

-- Expanded access to new media assurance programs like AAM Brand View and Quality Certification.
+- Expanded access to new media assurance programs like AAM Brand View and a digital publisher audit.

 “A merger with AAM helps keep community news media top of mind for buyers looking to reach local targeted audiences,” said Jason Hegna, revenue director, Shaw Media Group and CAC director.
 “Eliminating duplicative business costs ensures audit rates remain affordable, a new committee ensures the community news media voice is heard, and buyers are guaranteed a continuous flow of verified news media data.
 It’s a win-win-win that is reflective of today’s news media industry.”